Kavisharora12/thunder3.0localfile/readme.md

 ## Run on downloaded on terminal

-Run this on Terminal : node `file-agent.js`
+Run this on Terminal :
+cd src
+node `file-agent.js`

 ## **Web Dashboard Features**